1991–92 Cleveland Cavaliers season

 The 1991–92 Cleveland Cavaliers season was the 22nd season for the Cleveland Cavaliers in the National Basketball Association.
-After missing the playoffs the previous season, the Cavaliers received the eleventh overall pick in the 1991 NBA draft, and selected point guard Terrell Brandon from the University of Oregon.
-During the off-season, the team signed free agent John Battle, then later on re-signed former Cavaliers forward Mike Sanders in March after being released by the Indiana Pacers.
+After missing the NBA playoffs the previous season, the Cavaliers received the eleventh overall pick in the 1991 NBA draft, and selected point guard Terrell Brandon from the University of Oregon.
+During the off-season, the team signed free agent John Battle.

-After two straight seasons of injuries, the Cavaliers would finally play the entire regular season without any significant loss of manpower.
-After a 13–9 start to the season, the team posted an 11-game winning streak, and held a 31–14 record at the All-Star break.
-The Cavaliers finished in second place in the Central Division with a 57–25 record, earning the third seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence; the team's record was tied with their franchise-high record set in the 1988–89 season.
+After two straight seasons of injuries, and with the addition of Brandon and Battle, the Cavaliers struggled losing four of their first five games of the regular season, but later on posted an 11-game winning streak between December and January, and held a 31–14 record at the All-Star break.
+In March, the team re-signed former Cavaliers forward Mike Sanders; Sanders was previously released by the Indiana Pacers.
+The Cavaliers finished in second place in the Central Division with a 57–25 record, earning the third seed in the Eastern Conference, and returning to the playoffs after a one-year absence; the team's record was tied with their franchise-high record set in the 1988–89 season.

-Brad Daugherty led the team with 21.5 points and 10.4 rebounds per game, while Mark Price averaged 17.3 points, 7.4 assists and 1.3 steals per game, as both players were named to the All-NBA Third Team.
+Brad Daugherty averaged 21.5 points, 10.4 rebounds and 3.6 assists per game, while Mark Price averaged 17.3 points, 7.4 assists and 1.3 steals per game, and also led the Cavaliers with 101 three-point field goals, as both players were named to the All-NBA Third Team.
 In addition, Larry Nance provided the team with 17.0 points, 8.3 rebounds and 3.0 blocks per game, and was named to the NBA All-Defensive Second Team, while Craig Ehlo contributed 12.3 points and 3.8 assists per game.
 Off the bench, sixth man Hot Rod Williams provided with 11.9 points, 7.6 rebounds and 2.3 blocks per game, while Battle contributed 10.3 points per game, Brandon averaged 7.4 points and 3.9 assists per game, and was named to the NBA All-Rookie Second Team, Steve Kerr provided with 6.6 points per game, second-year forward Henry James contributed 6.4 points per game, and second-year forward Danny Ferry averaged 5.1 points and 3.1 rebounds per game.

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Daugherty and Price were both selected for the 1992 NBA All-Star Game, as members of the Eastern Conference All-Star team.
 Meanwhile, Ehlo participated in the NBA Three-Point Shootout, and Brandon was selected to participate in the NBA Slam Dunk Contest, but withdrew due to a sore knee injury.
 Price also finished in seventh place in Most Valuable Player voting, while Daugherty finished in eleventh place, and head coach Lenny Wilkens finished in fifth place in Coach of the Year voting.